heitorfe/health_insurance_cross_sale/README.md

 ## 2.1.
 Problem

-The business team wants to get the highest precision possible to get new clients with the investment.
+The business team wants to get the highest precision possible to get new clients with the investment, using the cross-sell strategy.

 ## 2.2.
 Causes